BEN J HENRY

 Can lucid dreaming boost creativity?

 Many of us dream of the same locations, repeatedly visiting places that we have never seen in waking life.
-These locations can become as familiar as places in the real world, with the dreamer knowing what to expect when they turn each corner—each subsequent dream reinforcing their expectations.
+These locations can become as familiar as places in the real world, with the dreamer knowing what to expect when they turn each corner.
+Each subsequent dream reinforces their expectations.
 It is impossible to know whether this unfamiliar location is a place or a combination of places that you once experienced, or entirely the product of your imagination.
 Could you have seen that house with the grand spiral staircase in an advert last month?
 Regardless of where it came from, why do you keep gravitating to it?

 In a lucid dream, we can choose the locations.
 We can explore our old homes and favourite childhood spots, venturing into rooms and seeing what memories unfold.
 Literally walking down memory lane, we sift through our memory banks like old photo albums, waking with a compulsion to reach for Whatsapp: ‘Do you remember that time…’